 Total U.S. Total Foreign Total

 Participants Participants Participants

-0 86 86
+0 62 62

-Some participants crossed international borders and some were trained in-country.
-The data reported here represents a combination of both types of participants.
+All participants crossed international borders; no participants were trained in-country.

 Food and Drug Administration

 The Food and Drug Administration (FDA) is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, the U.S. food supply, cosmetics, and products that emit radiation.
 FDA is also responsible for advancing the public health by accelerating innovations to make medicines more effective and providing the public with accurate, science-based information on medicines and food to improve their health.
 FDA plays a significant role in addressing the U.S. counterterrorism capability and ensuring the security of the food supply.